UOA-CS732-SE750-Students-2022/project-group-magenta-mice/README.md

 ### Setup

-0. Clone the repo.
-A bug in NX creates a directory outside the repo when running, so please clone at least two directories deep into a place you have write access.
+0. Clone the repo with `git clone --recursive`.
+A bug in NX creates a directory outside the repo when running, so please clone at least two directories deep into a place you have write access (i.e. `/home/user/a/b/clone-here` instead of `/home/user/clone-here`).
 2. Create a root level `.env.local` file.
 Add keys based on the `.env.sample` file.
 2. Run `npm install` to install all dependencies.